© 2023 Kansas City Public Radio

 Dr. Biberdorf lives in Austin, Texas, with her husband, two dogs, and one very grumpy cat.
 Learn more about her on her website, and follow her on TikTok, Instagram, Twitter and Facebook.

 Seeking A Scientist is a production of KCUR Studios and a member of the NPR Podcast Network.
-It's made possible with support from the Stowers Institute for Medical Research.
+Brought to you by the Stowers Institute for Medical Research, where scientists work to accelerate our understanding of human health and disease.